R. T. Kendall

-Robert Tillman Kendall (born July 13, 1935) is a Christian writer, speaker, and teacher who pastored Westminster Chapel for 25 years.
+Robert Tillman Kendall (born July 13, 1935) is a Christian writer, speaker, and teacher who was pastor at Westminster Chapel for 25 years.
 He is author of more than 50 books, including Total Forgiveness.
 Kendall was part of the Word, Spirit, Power team, a non-denominational charismatic ministry.

 Early life and family

 Kendall was born July 13, 1935, in Ashland, Kentucky and named for R. T. Williams who was a general superintendent of the Church of the Nazarene.
 He married Louise Wallis of Sterling, Illinois on June 28, 1958.
 They had two children, Robert Tillman II (TR) and Melissa Louise.
 He received degrees at Trevecca Nazarene University in Nashville, Tennessee (A.B., 1970), the Southern Baptist Theological Seminary (M.Div., 1972) in Louisville, Kentucky and the University of Louisville (M.A., 1973) and a Doctor of Philosophy at Regent's Park College, a hall of the University of Oxford.
 He received a Doctor of Divinity from Trevecca Nazarene University (1988).